Q: Will Safe and Sound come to us?

 Q: How can I improve school security in my child’s school?

 A: Start talking informally and formally with parents, teachers, administrators, local law enforcement, fire and emergency responders in your community.
-Check our site often for tips and tools for starting these conversations and initiatives, and share them within your community.
-Supporting the development of productive dialogue and partnerships in communities is a central part of our mission at Safe and Sound.
+Check our Parents for Safe Students for tips and tools for starting these conversations and initiatives, and share them within your community.
+Supporting the development of productive dialogue and partnerships in communities is a central part of our mission at Safe and Sound Schools.

 Q: How can I support Safe and Sound?